kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 ### KubeDB Operator Generated Resources

-On deployment of an Solr CR, the operator creates the following resources:
+On deployment of a Solr CR, the operator creates the following resources:

 ```bash
 $ kubectl get all,secret,pvc -n demo -l 'app.kubernetes.io/instance=solr-combined'